 One of the first steps in every brand development project for a client is the generation of a powerful and meaningful colour palette.
 Colour is a very important part of your branding.
 It’s often the first thing someone will remember about a brand and plays a huge part in how they feel towards it.
-There is a significant amount of thought and time that’s put into choosing the right brand colour.
+There is a significant amount of thought and time that’s put into choosing the right brand colour with consideration for colour frameworks like RGB, CMYK, HEX and PMS.
 Keeping that colour consistent across both online and offline mediums is crucial for brand recognition.

 However, maintaining consistency can be a difficult and often frustrating challenge, as there are so many factors that can affect colour.
 Each screen has different specs.
 Different paper has variant saturation and impacts on hue and brightness.
 Printing on a billboard, a fleet vehicle, or the side of a building all have its own unique challenges.
 While nobody can control the variations inherent in billions of online and offline mediums, there are colour types we use that are universal.

 Below is an example of the Brand Guideline document Wingman created for our client, Access eHealth Technologies.
 It lays out the Hexadecimal (HEX), RBG, and CMYK values to be maintained by our crew as we develop collateral and for the client to adhere to as well.

 But what do these acronyms — plus Pantone (PMS) — mean?
 When should you use each colour framework?
 Why do we need four different formulas to generate the same colours?
 Is there a conversion tool to help?

 What’s the Difference between PMS, CMYK, RGB and HEX?

 There are two basic categories of colour types: offline (print) and online (screen/digital).
 Digital and print mediums render colour very differently.
 Colour on the printed page is subtractive, while colour onscreen is additive.